cucerdariancatalin/SimplePrograms/README.md

 (See more in [Wikipedia](https://en.wikipedia.org/wiki/Anagram))

-[Here](AnagramDetector.java) you can see the implementation of the anagram detection in Java.
+[Here](AnagramDetector/AnagramDetector.java) you can see the implementation of the anagram detection in Java and [here](AnagramDetector/AnagramDetectorTest.java) - the JUnit tests.

 ### AtbashCipher